cloudbees-oss/imps/README.md

 # IMPS

-WARNING: CloudBees maintains this fork of the original repository and applies only essential security fixes to support its customers.
-The use of the images or Helm chart published in this project is NOT supported for external purposes.
+**WARNING**: CloudBees maintains this fork of the original repository and applies only essential security fixes to support its customers.
+The use of the images or Helm chart published in this project is **NOT** supported for external purposes.
 Utilizing these images or charts is at your own risk.

 IMPS (IMagePullSecrets) controller is a Kubernetes operator that manages pull secrets based label or annotation selectors.
 It natively supports ECR and standard docker configuration secrets.